sivaGU/GNNSeq/README.md

 1. Download and extract the contents of the GNNSeqGUI_.zip file.

-2. Either 1) Double click on the GNNSeqGUI_Mac exe file, or 2) Open the terminal, navigate to the extracted folder, and run the following command: "./GNNSeqGUI_Mac"
+2. Either 1) Double click on the GNNSeqGUI_Mac exe file, or 2) Open the terminal, navigate to the extracted folder, and run the following command: "./GNNSeqGUI_Mac".
+Initial bootup may take up to 3-4 minutes.

 3. If the app still doesn't run, open System Settings > Privacy & Security, and enable "Allow applications from: App Store and Known Developers" and click "Open anyway".
 This app has been verified as "safe to download" through a virus-checking software.